After returning to his alma mater in the fall of 2001, Dave Webster '88 has built one of the top programs in all of Division III lacrosse.

 Lacrosse began at Dickinson in 1952 and there is a tremendous network of successful alumni who actively support the current program and players.
 Connecting current players with this network is a priority for Webster.
 Every Fall, the coaches and seniors travel to New York City for an alumni networking event.
 In addition, a large group of alums return to campus every fall for the much-anticipated Alumni game and Alumni Networking Day.

 Prior to coaching the Red Devils, Webster enjoyed the challenge of starting a program at Marymount University in 1991.
 The Marymount program quickly grew into a much-respected program, and Webster was twice named Capital Athletic Conference Coach of the Year.

 After seven seasons at Marymount, Webster was hired by Centennial Conference (CC) rival Franklin & Marshall College.
 In three seasons at the helm of the Diplomats, Webster was able to recruit and coach several All-Americans and led his 2001 team to a postseason ECAC playoff game.

 The opportunity to return to Dickinson and lead this program was a dream come true for Webster.
 Early in his fifth season at the helm of Dickinson, Webster recorded his 100th career win and soon after became Dickinson’s all-time win leader.

 Webster is an active member of the lacrosse coaching profession and has served in various leadership roles for his sport.
 Besides serving as a longtime member of the NCAA Lacrosse Rules Committee, Webster also served as vice president to the USILA and as treasurer to the Men’s Division Coaches Committee of U.S. Lacrosse.
 Webster was honored by his peers in 2008 for his service to the college game.
-Webster resides in Carlisle with his wife Megan, daughter Grace and son Luke.
+Webster resides in Carlisle with his wife Megan, daughters Grace and Lilly, and son Luke.